theted/ninja.js/README.md

 The required features are working and have already been implemented, but the implementation can be improved in many different ways.

-Given the existing solution, refactor and tidy the code to what you believe would be a better implementation.
+Given the existing solution, refactor and tidy the code to what you believe would be a best implementation.
 The goal is to end up with a more flexible solution to be able to accommodate further required features.
+Focus on best practices when it comes to react/state management/clean code.

 To get started:
 - clone